 Water is essential to all types of habitat.
-More than 42,500 acres of uplands in state parks lie within 600 feet of a surface water source.
-The Commission manages 24,100 acres of wetlands, 2.1 million lineal feet of riparian habitat, and 15,800 acres of significant habitat supporting rare plants, animals, or both.
-The agency manages 1,996 acres of Natural Area Preserves and 13,173 acres of Natural Forest Areas.
+More than half of the uplands in state parks lie within 600 feet of a surface water source.
+The Commission manages 19,800 acres of wetlands, 2.1 million lineal feet of riparian habitat and 15,800 acres of significant habitat supporting rare plants, animals, or both.
+The agency manages 4,799 acres of Natural Area Preserves and 13,173 acres of Natural Forest Areas.